Removing Asphalt Tile Adhesive from Wood Flooring

 by Michigan State University on Apr 27, 2012

-If asphalt tile has been installed over a wood floor, and is removed in order to finish the wood floor naturally, the black adhesive from the tile is difficult to remove.
+If asphalt tile has been installed over a wood floor and is removed to finish the wood floor naturally, the black adhesive from the tile is difficult to remove.

 How To Remove Asphalt Tile Adhesive: